 For small and largemouth bass, the best times are May, June, September, and October near Springfield (SD) and Niobrara (NE).

 For crappie and northern pike, the best times are early April after ice out and in late summer near Springfield and Niobrara.

 For catfish, the best times are late June, July and August near Springfield and Niobrara.

 Enjoy yourself!
 Remember, the fishing is always good; the catching just makes it better.

 Live bait: Please use caution when using live bait.
 Follow all existing regulations.
-Please empty all bait buckets in the water they were filled from or on land.
+Due to the presence of asian carp, South Dakota prohibits seining of bait from the rivers below Gavins Point Dam.
+Empty all bait buckets in the water they were filled from or on land.